timescale/pgai/docs/self-hosted-getting-started.md

 That's it, you're done.
 You now have a table in postgres for which pgai automatically creates and syncs embeddings for you so you can use it for semantic search or a RAG application or any other AI application you can think of!

+## Troubleshooting
+If you run into any issues these commands might be helpful:
+- `docker-compose logs -f pgai-vectorizer-worker` to see the logs of the vectorizer worker
+- `docker-compose logs -f db` to see the logs of the database
+- `select ai.vectorizer_queue_pending(1) \watch` to see the status of your vectorizer queue